eigenAyoub/cuda-linear-alg/README.md

     - [ ] ask Claude/o1 what's wrong with my code.

 - [ ] Improve training:
+    - [ ] systematic way to transfer weights accross between pytorch and C++.
     - [ ] use Adam?
     - [ ] more layers, etc.

-- [ ] Optimize, Optimize, Optimize.

 - [ ] MLP to MHA.. to flsh...?

 Few small trips:
-* Mini blog on softmax, compare to CuDNN.
 * Profile your code, use NVIDIA NSIGHTs.

 The ultimate goal is to code something interesting, e.g., flash attention.
 If not code then at least appreciate the intricacies of such high level implementations.